 Hyde Park/Kensington Gardens, London

 London's equivalent of New York's Central Park, but obviously better (we're slightly biased).
-We recommend starting by Kensington Palace - home to Kate and Wills - and then making your way towards the Lido Cafe and Bar by the Serpentine.
-More active folks can venture onto the lake and rent one of the park's various pedal boats or rowing boats.
-Maybe as a result of the demands of animal activists, swan-shaped pedal boats are not available for hire, to torment the actual swans on the lake.
-Fun fact: The Queen owns all unmarked mute swans in open water in the UK and exercises her right of ownership over swans on certain parts of the River Thames.
+We recommend starting by Kensington Palace - home to Kate and Wills - and making your way towards the Lido Cafe and Bar by the Serpentine.
+In non-pandemic times, more active folks can venture onto the lake and rent one of the park's various pedal and rowing boats or even brave the chilly waters of the Serpentine for a swim.
+For now, those with children can keep them occupied with some good old fashioned duck and swan feeding.
+Fun fact: the Queen owns all unmarked mute swans in open water in the UK and exercises her right of ownership over swans on certain parts of the River Thames.

 Hampstead Heath, Camden

-This beautiful park, known for inspiring C.S.Lewis’s The Chronicle of Narnia, is a nature lover's paradise.
-The sprawling 800 acres of ancient and new woodlands, ponds, rambling paths, wildlife and hilly landscape are unheard of in a major city.
-Best of all, there are practically no signs in the park, so you're sure to feel off-the-grid even though you'll unlikely resist an Instagram shot.
+This beautiful park, best known for inspiring C.S.Lewis’ The Chronicle of Narnia, is a nature lover's paradise.
+The sprawling 800 acres of ancient and new woodlands, ponds, rambling paths, wildlife and hilly landscape are practicakly unheard of in any other major city.
+Best of all (or worst depedning on your orienteering skills), there are hardly any signs in the park, so you're sure to feel off-grid even if you can't resist a sneaky Instagram shot.
 Head to Parliament Hill for one of the best views in London.